charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 - Maybe a meeting?
 Maybe a project?
 But interesting things were discussed.

 - [ ] This is an example of a open task
-- [x] This is an example of a close task
+- [x] This is an example of a closed task
 ```

 Because it is a CLI tool, you can very easily customize the workflow with standard GNU tools,